Charlotte Day Wilson

 Charlotte Day Wilson (born 1993) is a Canadian contemporary R&B singer-songwriter.
 She came to prominence in the mid-2010s with her single "Work" and collaborations with other Toronto-based artists like BadBadNotGood and Daniel Caesar.
 Wilson released her debut album Alpha in July 2021.

 Life and career

 A native of Toronto, Ontario, Wilson studied classical piano in childhood before teaching herself production via GarageBand as a teenager.
 She moved to Halifax, Nova Scotia to study music at university, but left school to focus on her music career.
-Wilson identifies as queer.